Nadal demolishes Nishikori to set up semi-final showdown with Federer

 PARIS (Reuters) - Rafael Nadal continued his march towards a record-extending 12th French Open title by steamrolling a sorry Kei Nishikori 6-1 6-1 6-3 to book his place in the semi-finals on Tuesday.

-The second seed, who now has a 91-2 win-loss record at the claycourt Grand Slam, was barely challenged by the seventh-seeded Nishikori as he set up a mouthwartering last four meeting with 20-time Grand Slam champion Roger Federer.
+The second seed, who now has a 91-2 win-loss record at the claycourt Grand Slam, was barely bothered by the seventh-seeded Nishikori as he set up a mouth-watering last-four meeting with 20-time Grand Slam champion Roger Federer.

+“Being honest, personally for me the main thing is being in the semi-final,” said Nadal, who would not be drawn into talking about Friday’s 39th meeting between the two great rivals.

+“The way that I have been playing has been, being honest, very positive.
+I have been playing well, very solid.

+“Of course after having Roger in front in the semi-finals is an extra thing.
+We shared the most important moments of our careers together on court facing each other.
+So it is another episode of this, and happy for that and excited, no?
+It will be a special moment, and let’s try to be ready for it.”

-Playing on the back of two consecutive five-set matches, Nishikori never manage to mount any form of a challenge and was easily wiped off court by Nadal.
+Playing on the back of two consecutive five-set matches, Nishikori never managed to mount any form of a challenge and was easily wiped off court by Nadal.

 There was a sense of inevitability when Nadal and Nishikori stepped onto Philippe Chatrier Court.